 Repressing trauma instead of processing it prevents people from healing.
 People with unhealed trauma may react inappropriately to events that trigger emotions they experienced during the event.
 Trauma-focused cognitive-behavioral therapy aims to address these events to promote growth and healing.

 Studies show that people who bottle up feelings related to traumatic events run the risk of developing serious behavior problems.
 These issues include mental health problems such as depression and anxiety.
-However, the most common issue that arises from not dealing with the emotions that traumatic events bring up is substance abuse.
-This is why many residential and inpatient addiction treatment centers use trauma-focused cognitive behavioral therapy for people who suffer from substance abuse.
+However, the most common issue that arises from not dealing with the emotions that traumatic events bring up is substance use.
+This is why many residential and inpatient addiction treatment centers use trauma-focused cognitive behavioral therapy for people who suffer from substance use.

 Trauma-Informed Cognitive Behavioral Therapy